rmp135/sql-ts/docs/README.md

 ### typeOverrides
 <!-- div:left-panel -->

 Override the types on a per column basis.
 This requires the full name of the column in the format `schema.table.column`.
-See [interfaceNameFormat](#interfacenameformat) for schema naming conventions.
-Omit the schema for databases that do not use them.
+See [Object Name Format](#object-name-format) for schema naming conventions.
 <!-- div:right-panel -->

 ```json